Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Introduction

 To answer these questions, in this paper we develop a principled approach to construct dynamic schedules and quantify their utility bounds in different learning algorithms.
 Our contributions are summarized as follows.
-1) For the class of loss functions satisfying the Polyak-Lojasiewicz condition~\citep{polyak1963gradient}, we show that a dynamic schedule improving the utility upper bound is shaped by the influence of per-iteration noise on the final loss.
-As the influence is tightly connected to the loss curvature, the advantage of using dynamic schedule depends on the loss function consequently.
-2) Beyond gradient descent, our results show the gradient methods with momentum implicitly introduce a dynamic schedule and result in an improved utility bound.
-3) We empirically validate our results on convex and non-convex (no need to satisfy the PL condition) loss functions.
-Our results suggest that the preferred dynamic schedule admits the exponentially decaying form, and works better when learning with high-curvature loss functions.
-Moreover, dynamic schedules give more utility under stricter privacy conditions (e.g., smaller sample size and less privacy budget).
+1) For the class of loss functions satisfying the Polyak-Lojasiewicz condition~\citep{polyak1963gradient}, \rev{we show that dynamic schedules, that improve the utility upper bound with high data-efficiency, are shaped by the changing influence of per-iteration noise on the final loss.
+As the influence is tightly connected to the loss curvature, the advantage of using dynamic schedules therefore depends on the loss function.} 2) Beyond vanilla gradient descent, our results show the gradient methods with momentum implicitly introduce a dynamic schedule and result in an non-monotonous influence trend.
+3) We also show that our results are generalizable to population bounds in high probability or based on uniform stability theorems.
+Though our major focus is on the theoretic study, we empirically validate the results on a non-convex loss function formulated by a neural network.
+The empirical results suggest that a preferred dynamic schedule admits the exponentially decaying form, and works better when learning with high-curvature loss functions.
+Moreover, dynamic schedules give higher utility under stricter privacy conditions (e.g., smaller sample size and less privacy budget).